apache/dubbo-go-samples/helloworld/README.md

 # Helloworld for dubbo-go

-This example demonstrates the basic usage of dubbo-go as an RPC framework.
+This example demonstrates the basic usage of dubbo-go as an RPC framework,and shows Dubbo-Go with Java Interoperability.
 Check [Quick Start](https://dubbo.apache.org/zh-cn/overview/mannual/golang-sdk/quickstart/) on our official website for detailed explanation.

 ## Contents

 - go-server/cmd/main.go - is the main definition of the service, handler and rpc server
 - go-client/cmd/main.go - is the rpc client
+- java-server/src/main/java/org/example/server/JavaServerApp.java - is the Java server
+- java-client/src/main/java/org/example/client/JavaClientApp.java - is the Java client
 - proto - contains the protobuf definition of the API

 ## How to run